• Skip to primary navigation

 • 1 Tablespoon extra virgin olive oil

-• Pinch salt plus more if needed
+• Pinch of salt plus more if needed

-• 2 cups cooked & warm brown rice
+• 2 cups brown rice cooked & warm

 Instructions